 An Interesting Read: Assassin’s Creed Odyssey Best Abilities Guide

-Many enemies of Assassin Brotherhood became accustomed to the wrist-equipped blade.
+Many enemies of the Assassin Brotherhood became accustomed to the wrist-equipped blade.
 So, Shao Jun, a Chinese assassin, modified the hidden blade and installed it into her footwear, allowing her to take down targets by striking them with a foot blade.

 The composite blade modification allowed an assassin to separate the blade from the wrist holder, adding versatility to combat.
 Featured in the Assassin’s Creed movie, Callum Lynch wields the composite blade and is seen taking out targets quickly and without raising much suspicion.

 This Might Interest You: Complete Assassin’s Creed Odyssey Lokris Fort Guide

 The two-pronged blade worked very similarly to a standard-issue Assassin’s Creed wrist blade.
 The notable difference was that a singular blade was replaced with two sharp and thinner blades placed adjacent.

 Additionally, the model of a two-pronged blade was later adapted in the 21st century to create another modified wrist blade called the shock blade.

 As mentioned above, the shock blade was the improved iteration of the two-pronged blade.
 When the weapon penetrates a target’s skin, it electrocutes the flesh by generating a high-voltage electric arc.
 The shock blade damages the insides of a target by cauterizing the wound.